ha7ilm/smallrx/README.md

 # smallrx

 This is an amateur radio receiver in no more than 100 lines of code.
-(Much of the lines are actually comment.)
+(Much of the lines are actually comments.)

 It does the following: